-Students should contact their CA if they are experiencing roommate issues in their room which they desire assistance resolving.
+Students should contact the Director of Residence Life if they are experiencing roommate issues in their room which they desire assistance resolving.
 CAs are trained to assist in roommate conversations and will involve professional staff (Assistant/Associate Director (AD) or Area Coordinator) as needed.
 If a resolution cannot be made, a desired change in room can be requested by a resident through the Housing Change Request Form located on SC Connect.
 Once submitted, a housing change request will generally be discussed with the professional staff member.
 All moves must be approved before the change occurs.
 An approval will be communicated by an email from the Assistant/Associate Director (AD) or Area Coordinator giving instructions on time frame for the move and new assignment.
-Students must follow regular check-in/check-out procedures.
-Failure to follow any of the above procedures may result in the \$50 improper check-in/check-out fine.
+Students must follow regular check-in/check-out fine.
 A resident is generally granted 48-72 hours to fully complete the room change (moving in/out) changes.
 A student who fails to complete in time can be subject to a daily occupancy rate charge as well.